oss003/Tetris/README.md

 # Tetris
-A C64 conversion of Tetris for the Acorn Atom
+A C64 conversion of Tetris for the Acorn Atom with SID sound support

 The source is written for the CC65 compiler.